whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 And if people really are so terrible, then of course it's foolish to trust one's neighbors.
 Thus these beliefs discourage trust too.

 Of course, once people have decided to submit, and forgotten what real freedom is like, rulers historically have tricked them into thinking they're free.
-That's why the USA calls itself "the land of the free and home of the brave," and the Christian Bible and Islamic Quran urge Christians and Muslims around the world to believe they are free even while obeying their authorities.
-Focusing on economic "freedom" instead, the Soviet Union's government claimed it was fostering a revolutionary workers' paradise.
-And yet these are all merely different dictatorships, where a few people dictate the law and everyone else is expected to obey it.
+That's why the USA calls itself "the land of the free and home of the brave,"[xxx-britannica usa anthem] and the Christian Bible and Islamic Quran urge Christians and Muslims around the world to believe they are free even while obeying their authorities.[xxx-bible|niv 1 peter 2:16]<sup>,</sup>[xxx-quran|2:256] Focusing on economic "freedom" instead, the Soviet Union's government claimed it was fostering a revolutionary workers' paradise.[xxx-ussr worker paradise] And yet these are all merely different dictatorships, where a few people dictate the law and everyone else is expected to obey it.

 And what are the results of these hurtful religions and ideologies?
 Unhealthy cultures around the world seem "just how life is" to countless inhabitants, including Americans, Chinese, Iraqis, Koreans, and others.